-As a sommelier and brewer, my expertise lies more in the world of and , but I can certainly offer some guidance when it comes to air frying old chicken wings.
+As a sommelier and brewer, my expertise lies more in the world of wine and beer, but I can certainly offer some guidance when it comes to air frying old chicken wings.
 Preparing leftovers can sometimes be a bit tricky, as you want to ensure that the food is heated through properly without drying it out.
 That's where the air fryer comes in handy.

 To start, you'll want to preheat your air fryer to 350 degrees Fahrenheit.
 This step is crucial to ensure that the wings cook evenly and thoroughly.
 While the air fryer is preheating, take your leftover chicken wings and place them in the basket of the air fryer.
 Try to arrange them in a single layer, without overlapping or touching each other too much.
 If the wings are overcrowded, they may not cook properly.